VenturaNotes/Knowledge/- Topics/vagus nerve.md

 ## Synthesis
 -
 ## Source [^1]
-- the tenth cranial nerve (X), which supplies motor nerve fibres to the muscles of swallowing and parasympathetic fibres to the heart and organs of the chest cavity and abdomen.
+- the tenth cranial nerve (X), which supplies motor nerve fibers to the muscles of swallowing and parasympathetic fibers to the heart and organs of the chest cavity and abdomen.
 Sensory branches of the vagus carry impulses from the viscera and the sensation of taste from the mouth.
 ## Source[^2]
 - The tenth cranial nerve: a paired nerve that supplies branches to many major internal organs.
-It carries motor nerve fibres to the heart, lungs, and viscera and sensory fibres from the viscera.
+It carries motor nerve fibers to the heart, lungs, and viscera and sensory fibers from the viscera.
 ## References

 [^1]: [[(Home Page) Concise Medical Dictionary 10th Edition by Oxford Reference]]